HLSKit

 • I-Frame PlaylistsEXT-X-I-FRAMES-ONLY playlist generation for trick play and thumbnails

-• Audio Processing — Format conversion, LUFS loudness measurement, silence detection
+• Audio Processing — Format conversion, LUFS loudness measurement, silence detection, channel mixing, normalization

 • Spatial Audio — Dolby Atmos, AC-3, E-AC-3, multi-channel 5.1/7.1.4, Hi-Res audio 96/192 kHz